What to know about getting the COVID-19 vaccine

 No. The approved vaccines do not contain live virus so they cannot give you COVID-19.

-8. Could I still get COVID-19 before my second dose of vaccine?
+7. Could I still get COVID-19 before my additional dose of vaccine?
 Accordion Closed

 Yes.
-It’s possible that you could have been exposed to someone with COVID-19 prior to getting vaccinated.
-And because you don’t have maximum protection until after your second dose, you could get COVID-19 if you are exposed between doses.
+It’s possible that you could have been exposed to someone with COVID – 19 prior to getting vaccinated.
+You could also get COVID -19 if you are exposed between doses.

-Maximum protection from the vaccine is likely reached 1-2 weeks after the second shot.
+Maximum protection from the vaccine is likely reached 1-2 weeks after the final dose.

 We recommend you wait at least 6 weeks from your positive test before getting your second vaccine.

-Are the side effects any different for the second dose?
+11. Are the side effects any different for the additional doses?
 Accordion Closed

 Most people will experience mild to moderate symptoms.
 Please check the CDC website for further details.